zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/delete-range-by-key.md

 [Try it](https://dotnetfiddle.net/ONTPIs)

-In this example, the first two customers are deleted by specifying the entities itself from the database.
+In this example, the first two customers are deleted by specifying the entities themselves from the database.

 ## Anonymous Type